-Agreement between school management and teachers - good practices Good practices introduced in schools include respecting teachers' and parents' time, as well as transferring part of the impact on shaping distance education to the teaching staff and parents.
+Alignment between school management and teachers - good practices Good practices introduced in schools include respecting teachers' and parents' time, as well as transferring part of the decision-making about the shape of distance education to the teaching staff and parents.
 At 3:30pm we are supposed to take care of ourselves, finish work, the headmaster said so.
 I have a lot of support.
 (IDI, F, 0-5 years of teaching, social school, Masovian Voivodeship) In our school, the management has always been inactive.
 However, deputy headmistresses are very sensible, they actually manage everything and listen to people's needs.
 They asked everyone for their opinion during the online teaching council and later we could add our comments in the survey.
 And then, guided by our answers, they created a lesson plan and operating principles.
 What's more, parents also completed the surveys and we also adapted to them.
 (IDI, F, 0-5 years of teaching, public and private school, Pomeranian Voivodeship)

 Problems organising space and time at home 19% of respondents indicate difficulties in organizing space and time in their homes for conducting distance education as their key problem.
-Having small children, the need to help children in their lessons and flat size limitations generate serious problems with the implementation of remote work in many teachers despite their readiness and willingness.
+Having small children, the need to help children in their lessons and inadequate flat sizes generate for many teachers serious problems with working remotely - despite their readiness and willingness to do so.
 The need to choose between looking after their children, working and a sense of responsibility for students is a source of stress and frustration.
 I have children aged 5 and 2.
 My husband works remotely full time but he has to sit at the computer for eight hours.
 My day looks like that: I take care of children until 5pm, and then my husband takes his shift and I sit down to work until 11pm-12pm.
 We have practically no life outside of work and childcare.
 And also, when I take care of my children, I am often in contact with students chatting and because of that I have the feeling that I neither take care of my children fully nor do I carry out the lessons fully.
 This is so hard.
-(IDI, F, 0-5 years of teaching, social school, Masovian Voivodeship) SPOŁ Problems using tools Despite the lack of experience with distance education, most of the respondents cope well with using the tools.
-Only 9% of the respondents indicate this issue as their key problem, and 48% have no difficulty with the tools.
+(IDI, F, 0-5 years of teaching, social school, Masovian Voivodeship)

+Problems with using digital services Despite the lack of experience with distance education, most of the respondents cope well with using various online services.
+Only 9% of the respondents indicate this issue as their key problem, and 48% have no difficulty with services that they use.
 They admit that learning new tools such as Office 365 or G Suite requires additional time, but they are able to overcome this obstacle.
-In this context, an extensive system of self-help among teachers is extremely important - the common practice is for younger teachers to help their less digitally competent colleagues.
+In this context, an extensive system of self-help among teachers is extremely important - it is common practice is for younger teachers to help their less digitally competent colleagues.
 Our friends who had their G Suite training last year record tutorials for others and explain everything, especially to the older, less competent.
 You can call them and they will help you, explain everything.
 (IDI, F, 0-5 years of teaching, public school, Pomeranian Voivodeship)